thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/widget-library.md

 export-widgets-bundle:
     0:
         image: /images/user-guide/ui/widgets/widget-library/wl-export-bundle-1-pe.png
-        title: 'Go to the "Widgets Library" page, navigate to the "Widgets Bundle" tab and click the export button on the specific widgets bundle row.'
+        title: 'Go to the "Widgets Library" page, navigate to the "Widgets Bundle" tab, and click the export button on the specific widgets bundle row.'
     1:
         image: /images/user-guide/ui/widgets/widget-library/wl-export-bundle-2-pe.png
-        title: 'In the pop-up window, optionally check the "Include bundle widget types in exported data", then click "Export".'
+        title: 'In the pop-up window, optionally check the "Include bundle widget types in exported data", then click "Export".
+The widgets bundle configuration file will be saved in JSON format on your computer.'

 import-widgets-bundle:
     0:
         image: /images/user-guide/ui/widgets/widget-library/wl-import-bundle-1-pe.png
-        title: 'Go to the "Widgets Library" page, click the "+" button in the upper right corner of the "Widgets Bundles" page.
+        title: 'Go to the "Widgets Library" page, and click the "+" button in the upper right corner of the "Widgets Bundles" page.
 Select "Import widgets bundle" from the drop-down menu.'
     1:
         image: /images/user-guide/ui/widgets/widget-library/wl-import-bundle-2-pe.png
         title: 'In the popup, you will be prompted to upload the JSON file.
 Drag and drop a file from your computer, then click "Import" to add a widget bundle to the library.'